Podcastindex-org/podcast-namespace/README.md

 # The "podcast" namespace

 A wholistic rss namespace for podcasting that is meant to synthesize the fragmented world of podcast namespaces.
-The broad goal is to create one namespace to rule them all, that is easily extensible, community controlled/authored and addresses the needs of the indie podcast industry now and in the future.
+The broad goal is to create one namespace to rule them all, that is easily extensible, community controlled/authored and addresses the needs of the independent podcast industry now and in the future.
 The large podcast platforms have shown virtually no interest in extending their namespaces for new functionality in many years.
-Our hope is that this namespace will become the framework that the indie podcast community needs to deliver new functionality to apps and aggregators.
+Our hope is that this namespace will become the framework that the independent podcast community needs to deliver new functionality to apps and aggregators.

 ## Goal #1 - Eliminate Redundancy